-Deeksha Rastogi is a Research Scientist in the Computational Science and Engineering Division at Oak Ridge National Laboratory since 2019.
-She also worked as a Research Associate in the Computational Earth Sciences Group during 2013-2016.
-She has over 12 years of experience working in the fields of atmospheric and climate sciences.
-Her research focuses on understanding climate change, weather/climate extremes and associated hydroclimate responses and impacts on natural and human systems at varying spatiotemporal scales.
-She employs high performance computing and earth system modeling tools and scientific data analysis to achieve these objectives.
+Deeksha Rastogi is a Research Scientist in the Computational Urban Sciences Group within the Computational Science and Engineering Division at Oak Ridge National Laboratory since 2019.
+Before her current role, she worked as a Research Associate in the Computational Earth Sciences Group at ORNL during 2013-2019.
+She has over 14 years of experience working in the fields of atmospheric and climate sciences.
+Her research focuses on understanding climate change, weather/climate extremes, and associated hydroclimate responses and impacts on natural and human systems at varying spatiotemporal scales.
+She employs high-performance computing and earth system modeling tools and scientific data analysis to achieve these objectives.

-Deeksha has successfully contributed to various projects supported by United States, Department of Energy.
+Deeksha has worked on various projects supported by the United States, Department of Energy.
 She has contributed to the development of multiple high-resolution, physics-based climate datasets.
-She has authored/coauthored a total of 20 peer reviewed publications, 3 datasets, 6 technical reports and 1 encyclopedia book chapter.
-She has been a reviewer for over 20 scientific journals.
-She serves as a member of American Geophysical Union (AGU) and has convened and chaired sessions at AGU Fall Meetings since 2018.
+She has authored/coauthored a total of 26 peer-reviewed publications, 3 datasets, 6 technical reports, and 1 encyclopedia book chapter.
+She has reviewed over 70 manuscripts submitted to 20 scientific journals.
+Actively engaged in the scientific community, she is a member of the American Geophysical Union (AGU) and has organized and chaired sessions at AGU Fall Meetings since 2018.

 CMIP6-based Multi-model Hydroclimate Projection over the Conterminous US

 Future Typical Meteorological Year (fTMY) US Weather Files for Building Simulation